-The most popular roofing material in America vs. the most popular type of metal roofing.
+The most popular residential roofing material in America vs. the most popular type of metal roofing.
 A bit like comparing apples and oranges.
-There are several common criteria where Architectural Asphalt shingles and Standing Seam compare and contrast.
+There are several common criteria where Architectural Asphalt shingles and Standing Seam are worth comparing and contrasting side by side.
 Let’s explore!

-On average, professional roofers charge between $250 and $500 per square for common roof applications such as 3-tab (low-end), architectural and premium shingles. — That’s quite a gap, but the price varies by geographic location, experience of the roofer, familiarity with the product and competition among roofers in your area.
+On average, professional roofers charge between $3.50 and $7.50 per square foot or $350 and $750 per square for common roof applications such as 3-tab (low-end), architectural or laminate shingles (mid-range), and premium designer shingles on the high-end. — That’s quite a range, but pricing varies greatly by geographic location, company size and experience of the roofer/crew, familiarity with the product, and competition among roofers in your area.

 Cost of Materials Comparison:

-The average cost for typical architectural shingles from manufacturers such CertainTeed, GAF, Owens Corning, and Tamko, ranges between $120 to $160 per square.
+The average cost for typical architectural shingles from manufacturers such CertainTeed, GAF, Owens Corning, IKO, Atlas, and Tamko, range between $1.00 and $2.50 per square foot or $100 to $250 per square.

-For material alone, standing seam is roughly twice the cost of architectural shingles.
+For materials alone, standing seam is roughly two to three times higher in cost than architectural shingles.

-Installation costs are almost double for standing seam compared to architectural shingles.
-The cost of labor for standing seam may also depend how the metal panels are fastened.
+Installation costs are almost double (or more) for standing seam compared to architectural shingles.
+The cost of labor for standing seam may also depend on how the metal panels are fastened:

-Snap-locked panels require less effort and tools, than the alternative method of field-locked panels.
-A pro will always prefer to go with field-lock standing seaming installation because it is inherently more reliable.
+Snap-locked panels require less effort and tools than the alternative method of field-locked panels.
+A metal roofing pro will sometimes prefer to go with a field-lock standing seaming installation method (a more tedious approach) because it is inherently more reliable.

 On cost alone, architectural shingles are an obvious winner.
 Yet, there is far more to a roof than the price you pay to install it.